ItsZiling/Notes/CMSC250/content/Method-of-Proof.md

+# Methods of Proof

-# Definition of Common Domain
+# Definition of Common Domains

 - $\Bbb {R}$ - All real numbers
 - $\Bbb {Z}$ - All integers